Camber-Cyber-Division/shortest-path-server/README.md

 Testing Instructions
 --------------------

 There are several `map#.bin` files in the data directory of this project.
+Each of these files conforms with the format defined in the Input section.
+Your server should be able to handle and solve each one in series.
 The data can be sent to your listening server with the following command (via a shell in Linux):

+     time for i in `ls -1 *.bin`
+     do
-     cat map1.bin | netcat 127.0.0.1 7777
+         echo $(cat $i | netcat 127.0.0.1 7777) \
+         >> /tmp/shortest-path-output.txt
+     done

 License
 -------